Turkey targets Syrian troops in deadly counterattack | DW | 03.02.2020

-At least six Syrian government soldiers were reportedly killed by Turkish shelling in Idlib region, Syria, on Monday, in an attack that came in "retaliation" for an earlier strike by Syrian troops that killed four Turkish soldiers, Ankara said Monday.
+At least six Syrian government soldiers were reportedly killed by Turkish shelling in Idlib region, Syria, on Monday, in an attack that came in "retaliation" for an earlier strike by Syrian troops that killed four Turkish soldiers, Ankara has said.

-The clash marks a rare confrontation between Syrian forces and Turkish troops based in the northern region of Syria.
+The clash marks a rare confrontation between Syrian forces and Turkish troops based in the northwestern region of Syria.

 The Turkish attack — south of the flash point town of Saraqeb — wounded another 20 regime fighters, according to the UK-based Syrian Observatory for Human Rights.